Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 3. Tradeoffs are not always clear to users choosing which solution to use.
 4. Migrating between two competing solutions is very painful.

-Fortunately, "navigating the needs of multiple user groups with distinct needs" is not a problem unique to UI.
+Fortunately, "navigating the requirements of multiple user groups with distinct needs" is not a problem unique to UI.
 We have good tools to manage this at an architectural level:

 - modularity: ensure that users can take or leave parts of the solution that they don't like